 A series of wars between 1756 and 1815 affected maritime trade, due to the presence of men o’ war or privateers.
 A privateer was a private person (or private warship) who was authorized by a country’s government to attack foreign shipping.
 They were an accepted part of naval warfare among the major powers from the 16th to the 19th century.

 For example, American privateers targeted British ships during the American War of Independence.
 Britain gave as good as it got.
 A significant number of Liverpool seamen were involved in this business at its peak.

 The End of the Castle

-After the Civil War the Parliamentarians had ordered the castle to be removed.
+After the Civil War, the Parliamentarians had ordered the castle to be removed.
 However, although some damage had been done to the walls and the gatehouse, the Restoration of the Monarchy brought any removal to a halt, albeit temporarily.

-The prestige of the Molyneuxs took a blow when they supported the Jacobite cause to re-install the Stuarts on the English throne after William III’s accession.
+The prestige of the Molyneuxs suffered a blow when they supported the Jacobite cause to re-install the Stuarts on the English throne after William III’s accession.
 A penalty for this support was the loss of their hereditary title of constable of the castle.
 Soon afterwards, the Corporation was granted a lease of the castle, which subsequently became something of an eyesore.

 The Corporation wanted to build a church on the site, but Molyneux fought against the proposal, and the matter dragged on through the courts until the Corporation finally triumphed.

 The castle had disappeared by 1725, to be replaced by a church and a fish market.
 St. George’s Church was consecrated in 1734.
 Unfortunately, there were problems with the building, requiring it to be rebuilt in 1825.
 A dwindling congregation, as people moved out of the centre of the town in the 19th century, led to it being demolished in 1899, and replaced by the Victoria Monument in 1902.